-Black box from Russian military plane found
+Black box from crashed Russian military plane found

 (CNN)One of the two black boxes on a Russian military jet that crashed into the Black Sea with 92 people on board has been found, the country's Defense Ministry said Tuesday, according to the state-run Sputnik news agency.

-The Tupolev Tu-154 crashed near Sochi shortly after takeoff after disappearing from radar Sunday morning.
+The flight data recorder will be sent to a central research institute in Lyubertsy, where officials hope to get some insight into why the Tupolev Tu-154 plunged into the sea shortly after takeoff from Sochi on Sunday morning.

-The flight data recorder from was found 1,600 meters from the shore at a depth of 17 meters, the ministry said in a statement, as rescuers carry out a massive search operation in the sea.
+The flight data recorder was found 1,600 meters from the shore at a depth of 17 meters, the ministry said in a statement, as rescuers carry out a massive search operation in the sea.

-Thirteen bodies and 150 pieces of debris have so far been recovered, the Itar-Tass news agency reported, quoting a source in security agencies.

 The ministry has said there are probably no survivors.

-The plane was carrying 64 musicians of the Alexandrov Ensemble, nine reporters, the head of the Spravedlivaya Pomoshch charity Elizaveta Glinka, and two federal civil servants.
-Eight crew members were also on board.
+Those on board included 64 musicians from the army's official choir, the Alexandrov Ensemble; nine reporters; the head of the Spravedlivaya Pomoshch charity, Elizaveta Glinka; two federal civil servants; and eight crew members.

+The choir was flying to Syria to perform for Russian air force pilots during the holiday season, the Defense Ministry has said.

+Glinka was taking medicine and other supplies to a local hospital in Syria, her colleague and friend Dr. Sergey Kurkov told CNN affiliate RBC.

 Terrorism was not a likely cause of the crash, Kremlin spokesman Dimitri Peskov said Monday.

-Russia's transport minister said it was assumed the plane had crashed due to technical malfunction or pilot error.
+Russian Transport Minister Maxim Sokolov said it was assumed the plane had crashed due to technical malfunction or pilot error.

+The plane had taken off from Moscow and was headed to the Russian Hmeymim airbase in Latakia, Syria, where Russia has a large military presence.
+En route to Syria, the plane landed in Sochi to refuel.